fabric8io/fabric8/docs/getStarted/upgrading.md

 gofabric8 upgrade fabric8-platform
 ```

-This will then ugprade to the latest version and install the necessary `Package` metadata so that `gofabric8` is now aware of what version of the package is installed to smooth the upgrade/downgrade process.
+This will then upgrade to the latest version and install the necessary `Package` metadata so that `gofabric8` is now aware of what version of the package is installed to smooth the upgrade/downgrade process.